cvengros/Shared/SAQL_Tester/README.md

 Salesforce Analytics Cloud SAQL Tester
 ======================================

-This bookmarklet will allow you to run and debug Salesforce Analytics Cloud SAQL statements quickly and easily.
+This bookmarklet allows you to run and debug Salesforce Analytics Cloud SAQL statements quickly and easily.

 Installation
 ------------

-To install:

-    View Source of file SAQL_Tester.js and copy the contents into the location field of a bookmark
+To install this bookmarklet, copy the source of file [SAQL_Tester.js](https://github.com/Cervello/Shared/blob/master/SAQL_Tester/SAQL_Tester.js) and paste the contents into the location field of a bookmark.

 Usage
 -----